Skip to main content

 Each organization within Declaree is provided with a unique subdomain.
 This subdomain will serve as the entry point for your users and ensures that Declaree connects to your Azure account specifically, preventing any mix-ups with other accounts.

-6. Setting up Single Sign-On in Azure
+6. Configure SSO in Azure

 10. Single sign-on.png